jessmar94/CV/README.md

 ## Skills
 #### Excellent Communication Skills

 During my time as Operations Manager at Deliveroo, I presented weekly to my team of 40 on KPIs, strategy and departmental and company updates.
 I also used this meeting as an opportunity to address any queries or concerns and drive engagement, often in creative ways that could be a bit embarassing...
-I once rapped 'Fresh Prince of Bel Air' in front of my team as a result of them exceededing their performance target for that week.
+I once rapped 'Fresh Prince of Bel Air' in front of my team as a result of them exceeding their performance target for that week.
 At LeSalon, I was accountable for writing the monthly board reports on key operational KPIs and financial metrics to indicate business performance.

 #### Analytical